malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Notice that, while rational behaviour is generally associated with conscious experience, it is not necessarily meta-cognitive in nature.
 For example, a goal-driven or explicit model-based decision process that focuses on external needs can be carried out without any recourse to self-appraisal.
 Where self-appraisal becomes necessary is for after-the-fact analysis of performance.
 Thus, second-order processes and rational processes should not be seen as the same thing.

 ## Emotion
 There is another fascinating aspect of control that has for a long time been left on the periphery of studies, but which has more recently gained more traction.
-Damasio and others are beginning to make strong cases that emotion is a key part of "truly rational" behaviour (Damasio, 1994).
+Damasio and others are beginning to make strong cases that emotion is a key part of "truly rational" behaviour (Damasio, 1994; Picard, 1997; Sloman, 2001).
 Studies are finding that individuals with brain lesions that prevent emotions influence over control struggle to make suitable long-term life choices.
 It appears that they lack fear of their own loss and suffering and thus cannot "rationally" weigh up options, often choosing short-term wins that have significant long-term deleterious effects.

 Damasio's 1994 book _Descartes' error : emotion, reason, and the human brain_ provides an excellent discussion of the importance of emotion in rational decision making, as well as discussions of how cognitive processes, emotion, and body are intertwined.
 Clearly, a discussion of human behavioural control would not be complete without a discussion of emotions.
 Unfortunately such a discussion is beyond the scope of the present focus.